 South Dorset MCZ lies within the South Marine Plan Area.
-The South Marine Plans21 were adopted in 2018.
-The decision in this assessment will be compliant and made in accordance with relevant policies.
-Consideration of policies will be detailed in the Regulatory Triage Assessment which will accompany the proposed management.
+The South Marine Plans30 were adopted in 2018.
+The decision to implement management at this site will made in accordance with relevant policies.
+Consideration of policies will be detailed in the regulatory triage assessment which will accompany the proposed management.